Logo Icon

 • This writ can be issued only when the substantive public office of a permanent character created by a statute or the Constitution is involved.

-In the famous case of Purushottam Lal vs the State of Rajasthan, quo warranto was filed against the CM of Rajasthan.
-The reason for filing the writ was that the CM was not elected by fair and appropriate means to the house.
+In the famous case of Purushottam Lal vs. the State of Rajasthan, quo warranto was filed against the CM of Rajasthan.
+The writ was filed because the CM was not elected by fair and appropriate means to the house.

 The Indian Constitution creates the office of the Chief Minister.
 So, a CM's office's main purpose is not supposed to be an assembly member.

-Hence, raising questions on the validity of the Election of the Chief Minister through this writ is improper.
-It must be raised through an election petition.
+Hence, it is improper to question the validity of the Chief Minister's election through this writ.
+They must be raised through an election petition.

 Conditions For Issue of Quo Warranto: